-American Military News is one of the fastest growing military and foreign affairs news agencies in the world.
-Launched in June 2015 and headquartered in New York City, its mission is to accurately report on all issues related to the U.S. military, global foreign affairs, current events and lifestyle topics.
+American Military News is one of the more read military and foreign affairs news outlets in the world.
+Launched in 2015 and headquartered in New York City, its mission is to report on all issues related to the U.S. military, global foreign affairs, current events and lifestyle topics.

 To contact American Military News please email [email protected]

 Kellen Giuda is CEO of American Military News.
 He owns and operates an operations management firm in New York City.
-Previously, Giuda served as National Coalitions Director for former Speaker of the House Newt Gingrich’s presidential campaign.
-Prior to that, he was a Project Manager at an architecture firm in downtown Manhattan.
+Previously he was a Project Manager at an architecture firm in downtown Manhattan.
 Giuda grew up in a large Navy family.

 Rob Abraham is CTO of American Military News.
 He is an executive at a major technology firm in Chicago.
 Abraham previously built and sold a successful technology company.
 Prior to that, he served as a U.S. Navy Master-at-Arms and managed several technology companies in the Chicago area.